La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Preliminaries

 \textbf{Protein representation.} Protein data includes sequence (20 residue types) and 3D structure.
 Different residues share a common backbone, including the \CA atom, but contain distinct atoms in their side chains.
 The Atom37 representation defines a standardized superset of 37 potential atoms per residue, which allows storing the structure of an $L$-residue protein as a tensor of shape $[L,37,3]$.
 The relevant subset of coordinates is selected based on each residue's type.\looseness=-1

 \textbf{Related work.} Early diffusion-based protein generators, such as RFDiffusion \citep{watson2023rfdiffusion} and Chroma \citep{ingraham2022chroma}, focused on backbone generation.
 This area has since diversified, with some approaches leveraging diffusions on the SO(3) manifold \citep{yim2023framediff, yim2023frameflow, bose2024foldflow, huguet2024foldflow2}, while others employ Euclidean Flow Matching \citep{lin2023genie1, lin2024genie2, geffner2025proteina}.
 ProtComposer uses an auxiliary statistical model and 3D primitives~\citep{stark2025protcomposer}.
-Several works \citep{lin2024genie2, alamdari2024pallatom} obtained good performance training on synthetic structures from the AlphaFold database (AFDB) \citep{jumper2019alphafold2, varadi2021afdb}, which is significantly larger than the protein databank (PDB) \citep{berman2000pdb}.
-Specifically, \textit{Proteina} \citep{geffner2025proteina} trained on the largest dataset to date, consisting of $\approx$21 million AFDB samples.
-Recently, the task of sequence-structure codesign has gained prominence.
+Several works \citep{lin2024genie2, alamdari2024pallatom,geffner2025proteina} obtained good performance training on synthetic structures from the AlphaFold database (AFDB) \citep{jumper2019alphafold2, varadi2021afdb}, which is significantly larger than the protein databank (PDB) \citep{berman2000pdb}.
+Recently, the task of sequence-structure co-design has gained prominence.
 Some methods address this by jointly modeling protein backbones and sequences \citep{yim2024multiflow, ren2024carbonnovo, yim2025hierarchical}.
 Others tackle fully atomistic structures, including side chains, operating either in data space \citep{alamdari2024pallatom, chu2024protpardelle, lisanza2023joint, chen2025all} or via latent variable models \citep{mcpartlon2024omniprot, fu2024latent, lu2024generating,yim2025hierarchical}.
-Language models have also been used for protein design, with some methods focusing on protein sequences \citep{wang2024diffusion}; others tokenize structural information and model sequence and structure jointly~\citep{hayes2024esm3, wang2024dplm}.\looseness=-1
+Language models have also been used for protein design, with some methods focusing on protein sequences \citep{wang2024diffusion}; others tokenize structural information and model sequence and structure jointly~\citep{hayes2024esm3, wang2024dplm}.
+In this work we introduce \ourmodel for atomistic protein design and provide a thorough evaluation of its capabilities in unconditional monomer generation and motif scaffolding. \citet{binder_concurrent} extends \ourmodel to binder design.\looseness=-1